Chiang Mai, nicknamed “Rose of the North” – such a lovely name.

 When I visualized Chiang Mai in my head before going, it’s like..
 Ubud in Bali – full of greeneries and nature.
 However, the Chiang Mai I visited (Old City & Nimman) turned out to be more like, Seminyak – developed and dusty.

 Chiang Mai has different faces.
-It has plenty of elephant safaris, nature parks (look out for my next post for good one soon!), golden temples, night market bazaars, modern shopping centres – a mixture!
+It has plenty of elephant safaris, nature parks, golden temples, night market bazaars, modern shopping centres – a mixture!
 So keep your mind open and have fun doing up an itinerary.

 4. Shopping in Chiang Mai will not be as exciting than Bangkok.